Rubiksman78/robot_mission_17/README.md

 ## Analysis of results

 As demonstrated in the previous section with the batch simulation, the implemented heuristic for robots far outperforms the random behaviour.
 The metric used (1 minus AUC of collected wastes) is doubled for yellow and red wastes.
 Such change is less obvious with green wastes because the implemented behaviour improves how all robots retain some kind of memory but also optimizes where the green robots will place the created yellow wastes for yellow robots to pick.
 Similarly, yellow robots place created red wastes in a specific region for red robots so it becomes easier for them to pick these wastes and bring them to the waste deposit.

+# TODO update Analysis of results
+maybe compare results when changing the number of agents/ grid size/ waste? rerun the graph to have the first step metrics compute AUC across all wastes? maybe it would make more sense overall